The Priest of Satan is the first L.P. from the obscure Swedish black metal

 you lying dead on the frozen ground.

-with keyboards and acoustic guitar, to establish an ephemeral peace that is crushed into the soil as the heavy Black Sabbath-inspired
+begins with keyboards and acoustic guitar, to establish an ephemeral peace that is crushed into the soil as the heavy Black

-riffs emerge from the darkness.
-This is followed by a cold tremolo riff that is soon joined by fast drums and the possessed
+Sabbath-inspired riffs emerge from the darkness.
+This is followed by a cold tremolo riff that is soon joined by fast drums